planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/layergroup.rst

    .. figure:: img/layergroup_addlayerlink.png

-      Addding layers to the layergroup
+      Link to add layers to the layer group

 #.
 Select each of the following layers so that they appear in this order: